-SOK Marketler aims to offer a convenient and easy shopping experience.
-Therefore, the conveniently-lit stores with lower shelves continue to allow customers to do secure shopping during 2021 when the pandemic continued, thanks to the measures taken for the health of employees and customers alike.
+ŞOK Marketler aims to offer a convenient and easy shopping experience.
+Therefore, the conveniently lit stores with lower shelves continue to allow customers to do secure shopping during 2022 when the pandemic continued, thanks to the measures taken for the health of its employees and customers alike.

-Blazing a trail in Turkey's food retail sector, SOK Marketler combines the best features of supermarkets and discounters.
+Blazing a trail in Turkey's food retail sector, ŞOK Marketler combines the best features of supermarkets and discounters.
 With a focus on sustainable growth based on a unique business model, ŞOK Marketler pursues an "Everyday low price" policy and offers an attractive store environment that encourages customers to shop.
-Today, SOK is positioned as a brand that helps customers to meet all their essential needs from the nearest point at affordable prices.
+Today, ŞOK Marketler is positioned as a brand that helps customers to meet all their essential needs from the nearest point at affordable prices.

-While the communication concept facing the consumer is "ŞOK is Quality and ŞOK is Cheap," exclusive brands of ŞOK Marketler are displayed in bright yellow boxes in special designs that can be noticed easily.
+While the communication concept facing the consumer is "ŞOK is Quality and ŞOK is Cheap" private label products of ŞOK Marketler are displayed in bright yellow boxes in special designs that can be noticed easily.
 Yellow boxes make it easy to recognize the brands and allow the motto "Everyday low price" to be quickly noticed.
-An exclusive brand of ŞOK Marketler is displayed alongside an equivalent domestic-branded product, with the price tag of each one indicating the unit price per product.
-This is how consumers compare the Company's exclusive brands with the leading national brands in line with the pricing policy.
+Private label products of ŞOK Marketler is displayed alongside an equivalent domestic-branded product, with the price tag of each one indicating the unit price per product.
+This is how consumers compare the Company's private label products with the leading national brands in line with the pricing policy.

-\$OK Marketler has a wide selection of approximately 1,800 products in food and non-food categories.
-SOK Marketler pays attention to expanding its product range and providing alternatives to customers to address consumer needs.
-Well-known nostalgic brands such as Mis, Piyale, Mintax, Amigo, and Evin are only available at ŞOK Stores and these exclusive brands now include over 100 new own products.
+\$OK Marketler has a wide selection of approximately 1,800 products in food and non-food categories. \$OK Marketler pays attention to expanding its product range and providing alternatives to customers to address consumer needs.
+Nostalgic brands with high brand visibility such as Mis, Piyale, Mintax, Amigo, and Evin are only available at \$OK stores and these private label products now include over 100 new own products.

-\$OK Marketler's portfolio also includes food products like fresh fruits and vegetables, as well as non-food products such as kitchenware, cleaners, paper products, and clothing in various categories.
+ŞOK Marketler's portfolio also includes food products like fruits and vegetables, as well as nonfood products such as kitchenware, cleaners, paper products, and clothing in various categories.
 Aiming to continuously enrich its product portfolio, ŞOK Marketler established a structure where fruits and vegetables are brought directly from the farmer to the consumer.
-Contracted agricultural practices under "Fair Agriculture Movement" involve exclusive cultivation for ŞOK Marketler, which in turn allows the Company to offer products at affordable prices.
+Contracted agricultural practices under Fair Agriculture from Farm to Table Project involve exclusive cultivation for ŞOK Marketler and allow the Company to offer products at affordable prices.